jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 ### Potentiators (CBD-like)

 - CBD is the classic potentiator.
 CBD opens the emotional spigot around the heart.
-- [H4CBD](https://en.wikipedia.org/wiki/H4-CBD) (hydrogenated CBD) offers the reassurance of CBD, but in an even more delightfully exquisite way.
-CBD is largely obsolete.
+- [H4CBD](https://en.wikipedia.org/wiki/H4-CBD) (hydrogenated CBD) offers the reassurance of CBD, but in an even more delightfully exquisite way.[^turkey-h4cbd] CBD is largely obsolete.
 However, consider that H4CBD has a longer duration than CBD which might be good or bad depending on your application.
 H4CBD causes the muchies mostly when it is wearing off during which it feels like regular CBD.
 - CBN (cannabinol) offers a relaxing head high.
 Does not cause the munchies.
 - CBG (cannabigerol) is a great potentiator for energy blends.
 However, taken alone, I don't notice any effect from it.
 - CBC (cannabichromene) holds the heart steady in a propeller shape.
 The propeller is about two inches long and near the sternum.
 Hilariously beautiful, but not better than CBDV or CBT.[^turkey-cbc]